+A four-wheel alignment is an important maintenance item that needs to be performed regularly, saves drivers a significant amount of money over a vehicle’s lifetime, and affects vehicle handling and performance.
 Too often, however, this maintenance item gets lumped into the category of “recommended vehicle services that just never seem to get done.”
 You know the ones I’m talking about – shock and strut replacement, washing and waxing, and the list goes on.
 These maintenance items are often neglected because of cost or drivers’ time constraints, but mainly because some drivers feel they just don’t need to be done.
 Their philosophy is that the car’s still going to get them from point a to point b regardless of whether it’s aligned.

+Before explaining why ignoring the alignment issue is an expensive and potentially unsafe mindset, it helps to understand what alignment is, and isn’t.
 Have you ever driven down a straight highway and felt the vehicle pulling to one side or another?
 Are your tires wearing unevenly with more wear on the outside or inside edge or across the tread face?
 These are signs that the vehicle is out of alignment.

 While a vehicle’s wheels may be out of alignment, it isn’t the wheels themselves where the adjustments are being made during an alignment, simply because there’s nothing there to really adjust.
 Wheels are bolted on the vehicle, tightened down, and that’s pretty much that.
 What is being adjusted during a realignment is the vehicle’s suspension.

 1. Camber is the way the tire is angled in or out from the vehicle.
 If you look at the tires from the front of the vehicle, imagine that the tire’s top or bottom is angled in or out at an extreme angle.
 That’s camber.

 Modern vehicles in particular have specific camber, toe, and caster specs that need to be maintained in order for the vehicle to handle properly, and so that tires don’t wear out prematurely because of uneven wear patterns.
 Unfortunately, vehicle alignment can be thrown out of whack easily by the simple act of hitting a big pothole or the curb.
 Even in the absence of any adverse events, alignment still changes over time.
 That’s why it’s important to have the vehicle realigned on a regular basis.

-Many experts recommend an alignment every 5,000 to 7,000 miles.
-An easy way to remember this is to have an alignment done every other oil change, along with a tire rotation.
+Many experts recommend an alignment every 15,000 miles or 12 months, whichever comes first.
 Some shops offer “lifetime alignments.”
 This doesn’t mean that the alignment is guaranteed to last forever, because it can’t, but rather that they will realign the vehicle at no cost in the future if it ever needs it.
 It will.
 Alignments, particularly on today’s vehicles, can’t be performed just anywhere, nor can someone tell if a vehicle is aligned properly simply by eyeballing it.
 What’s required is a specialized alignment machine or rack that measures wheel angles precisely using lasers, and access to the vehicle manufacturer’s alignment specs for the vehicle being aligned.
 Based on those results, technicians make adjustments to the suspension to properly align the wheels.

 Most tire shops or mechanics that sell a lot of tires will have the equipment needed to perform alignments.
 A good time to have a vehicle alignment is when new tires are being installed.
 Doing so helps protect the sizable investment that a set of tires represents today.
 And finally, there’s the option of having a two- or four-wheel alignment performed.
 Talk with your technician or tire professional to about what’s the best option for your particular vehicle and situation.